Pret-a-LLOD/ontology-lexicalization/README.md

 # Corpus-based lexicalization for DBpedia
 The corpus-based lexicalization (CBL) is a tool for bridging the lexical gap between natural language (NL) expressions (i.e. linguistic patterns) and the content stored in an RDF knowledge base (i.e. ontology).
 The tool uses class-specific association rules together with null-invariant measures of interestingness to induce correspondences between lexical elements and KB elements.
-The current version of the tool is implemented for DBpedia.
+- The current version of the tool is implemented for DBpedia.
 The Corpus-based lexicalization (CBL) is the core task of so-called ontology lexicalization [ontology lexicalization](https://aclanthology.org/W13-3803.pdf).
-This page provides instructions on how to run the tool.
+- This page provides instructions on how to run the tool.

 ### Requirements
 - docker [docker](https://docs.docker.com/engine/install/)
 - 7GB free space: The DBpedia resource includes abstracts, knowledge graph (i.e. triples), and anchor text (i.e. rdfs:label dictionary for entities).
 The size is near 6GB .
 For simplicity, the DBpedia resources is provided with the container.
-Therefore the docker image is near 6 GB.

 ### Getting started with CBL
 To run CBL on your machine, follow 6 instructions given below: